 With Trello and Slack I feel like I have a system for managing complex processes and projects, and effective communication within my organisation.
 I next looked teammate.com, and the Google Chrome extension, in order to create tasks from different sources, such as Trello, Jira, Bitbucket, Asana and Posodio.

 The solution was perhaps overcomplicating things for me.
 It was superfluous for my team.

 The Final Piece Of The Jigsaw

-What I realised I am really needed was a system for client management.
+What I realised I am really needed was a system for client management and contract management.